seanpmaxwell/Typescript-Best-Practices/README.md

 #### *Constants section* nuances
 - VFFs (see [Terminology](#terminology) above).
-- Although function-declarations are preferred for functions in most situations, use function-expressions for VFFs so they are more inline with other content in the **Constants** section.
+- Although FDs are preferred for functions in most situations, use function-expressions for VFFs so they are more inline with other content in the **Constants** section.
 ```ts
 // bottom of the *Constants* section